t-redactyl/blog/content/2016-05-11-ggplot-graphs-part-11-linear-regression-plots.md

 This is the eleventh tutorial in a series on using `ggplot2` I am creating with [Mauricio Vargas Sepúlveda](http://pachamaltese.github.io/).
 In this tutorial we will demonstrate some of the many options the `ggplot2` package has for creating linear regression plots.

+[Mauricio](https://twitter.com/pachamaltese) and [I](https://twitter.com/t_redactyl) have also published these graphing posts as a [book on Leanpub](https://leanpub.com/hitchhikers_ggplot2).
+We tend to put any changes or updates to the code in the book before these blog posts, so please check it out if you have any issues with the code examples in this post; otherwise feel free to contact us with any questions!

 This post will be much more than showing you how to create regression plots.
 Here we are extracting, cleaning and processing financial data from [Quandl](https://www.quandl.com/).

 Before going ahead, we strongly suggest to create a [Quandl](https://www.quandl.com/) account in order to obtain an [API key](https://www.quandl.com/account/api) that allows you to download data without restrictions.
 It is even possible to log into Quandl using Github or Linkedin accounts.
 Quandl's website has complete instruction and they have an API that is 100% R compatible.